BetterTyped/hyper-fetch/packages/plugin-devtools/README.md

 ## Integration

-The DevTools Plugin is designed to work seamlessly with Hyper Flow.
+The DevTools Plugin is designed to work seamlessly with HyperFlow.
 To get started:

 1. Install the plugin: